pramodk/spack-configs/README.md

 builtin    /Users/kumbhar/workarena/software/sources/spack/var/spack/repos/builtin
 ```

-Note that the `builtin` repository contains all packages provided Spack.
+Note that the `builtin` repository contains all packages provided by Spack.
 The `bbp` repository is the one that we just added.

 Make sure to update / pull both repositories if there are any upstream changes.

-Once you follow above setup, you can execute `spack arch` command to find out which platform and architecture you are building for:
+Once you followed above setup, you can execute `spack arch` command to find out which platform and architecture you are building for:

 ```
 $ spack arch